-The holiday season is upon us, and that means that it's time to hit the shopping circuit once again.
+The holiday season is upon us, and that means that it's time to hit the shopping circuit once again for those Christmas and Hanukkah gifts.
 For some, there's nothing better: it's just an excuse to spend more time browsing the shelves!
 For others, it's another item on a to-do list that needs to be checked off.
 But whatever your feelings on shopping, Durham has what you need.

 If you're one to spend all day (or even a couple days) going store to store and searching for the perfect thing, there are a few Durham districts that shouldn't be missed.

 The Brightleaf District, centered around the historic Brightleaf Square, is lined with shops.
-You'll find boutiques like Vert + Vogue and Jack –for Him, Her, and Home; local book and record stores; and the one-of-a-kind Morgan Imports, a large home furnishings and gifts store that's been open since 1969.
+You'll find boutiques like Vert + Vogue and Indio; new stores like Bull City Olive Oil; and the one-of-a-kind Morgan Imports, a large home furnishings and gifts store that's been open since 1969.

 Nearby in the Ninth Street District you will find even more unique shops in a walkable setting.
-There are fashionable boutiques like Boho on 9th, Cozy, and Jo's Boutique on Broad.
-There's beloved local bookstore the Regulator, and there's the Duke apparel mainstay The Duck Shop.
+There are fashionable boutiques like Cozy and Jo's Boutique on Broad.
+There's the beloved local bookstore The Regulator, and there's the Duke apparel mainstay The Duck Shop.
 You won't be short on options in this area.

 Both districts are also stocked with restaurants in addition to shops, so you won't have to go out of your way to refuel after a few hours of browsing.